openeuler-mirror/stratovirt/docs/config_guidebook.md

 StratoVirt's log-level depends on env `STRATOVIRT_LOG_LEVEL`.
 StratoVirt supports five log-levels: `trace`, `debug`, `info`, `warn`, `error`.
 The default level is `error`.
+If "-D" parameter is not set, logs are output to stderr by default.

 ### 1.10 Daemonize